hastoloid/forest_growth_model_emulator/README.md

 4. A decoder taking the combined input from the previous layers, and producing the predictions for nYears = 25

 The encoder block outputs are concatenated with the outputs from the fully connected block, and connected to the RNN hidden state inputs (h0).
 If the nuber of the encoder layers > 1, the fully connected block's outputs are split and divided between the decoder separate layers h0 inputs.
-With LSTM type RNN the h0 inputs are replicated for cell state input c0.
+With LSTM type RNN the h0 inputs are replicated for cell state inputs c0.

 </div>